vega/altair/doc/user_guide/marks/geoshape.rst

     alt.Chart(gdf_ne).mark_geoshape()

-In the example above, Altair applies a default blue color and uses a default map projection (``equalEarth``).
+In the example above, Altair applies a default blue ``fill`` color and uses a default map projection (``equalEarth``).
 We can customize the colors and boundary stroke widths using standard mark properties.
 Using the ``project`` method we can also define the map projection manually:

 .. altair-plot::